Algebraic $K$-theory for squares categories: A derived motivic measure

+For $\C$ either of the categories $\Blow_k$, $\SmComp_k$ or $\Comp_k$, \autoref{cor:sheaves} applies directly and gives the desired map of spectra.
 For $\mathbf{Span}_k$, we observe that a $\mathrm{Spectra}$-valued hypersheaf for this topology sends not only the squares in $A\cup L$, but also distinguished squares as in Example~\ref{ex:varieties}(3) to a cartesian squares, since $\mathrm{Spectra}$ is stable.
 Therefore, for such a distinguished square, the associated square of representable hypersheaves is cocartesian.
-Hence the argument above gives a map
+Hence \autoref{lem:map_on_$K$-theory} and the arguments in the proof of \autoref{cor:sheaves} can be used to construct a map

 as well. \end{proof}